kuanglab/GraphTucker/README.md

 ## Step 1: Running GraphTucker to obtain imputed spatial gene expression tensor and Tucker components

 GraphTucker can be run on the mouse embryo dataset by running the `GraphTucker_tutorial1.m` script.
-The only necessary changes needed to run the script are to change the `work_path` and `data_path` variables to the paths the GraphTucker and MOSTA_9.5 folders were downloaded to, respectfully.
-A mouse PPI network is included with the data as well.
+No changes in the file should be necessary to run this script, though make sure you have unzipped the MOSTA_9.5.zip file in the 'processed_data' folder.
+A mouse PPI network in the necessary MATLAB format is included with this data as well.

 GraphTucker parameters are defaulted to rank=(64,64,64), lambda=0.1, with 1000 max iterations.
-Runtime for the MOSTA_9.5 dataset on our machine takes ~6-7 hours.
+Runtime for the MOSTA_9.5 dataset on our machine takes ~1-2 hours.
 The max iterations can be lowered to significantly reduce runtime, though the approximation error may suffer as a result.

 ## Step 2: Visualizing spatial components output by GraphTucker

-To visualize the spatial components output by GraphTucker, run `visualize_GraphTucker_spatial_components.m` script.
-Again, ensure the path variables are correct.
+To visualize the spatial components output by GraphTucker, run `visualize_GraphTucker_spatial_components.m` script in the 'analysis' folder.
+Again, ensure the path variables are correct, but the default parameters should be okay.
 This script will automatically save visualizations (as .pngs) of each spatial component into a distinct folder depending on the rank and lambda used.
 We include the spatial component images for MOSTA_9.5 obtained from running GraphTucker with the default parameters.
 Here are three example spatial components that show how they are visualized:

 **Spatial component 1**
 ![Spatial component 1](./vis/MOSTA_9.5/rank=64-64-64/lambda=0.1/g_comp=1.png)